a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-14-Kubernetes-v1-31-Release.md

 [VolumeAttributesClass](/docs/concepts/storage/volume-attributes-classes/) API is moving to beta in v1.31.
 The VolumeAttributesClass provides a generic, Kubernetes-native API for modifying dynamically volume parameters like provisioned IO.
 This allows workloads to vertically scale their volumes on-line to balance cost and performance, if supported by their provider.
-This feature has been alpha since 1.29 and will be beta in 1.31.
+This feature had been alpha since Kubernetes 1.29.

 This work was done as a part of [KEP #3751](https://github.com/kubernetes/enhancements/issues/3751) and lead by [SIG Storage](https://github.com/kubernetes/community/tree/master/sig-storage).